MADE - TO - MEASURE

 9. Shoulder to bust

-Measure vertically from your mid-shoulder (where your bra strap naturally sits) down toward your bust point (nipple).
+Measure vertically from the midpoint of your shoulder, where your bra strap naturally sits, down to your bust point.

 10. Hollow to waist